 Payment will be calculated on a daily basis at 1/195th of the teacher's actual salary.

-The Board of Trustees recognises the STPCD makes no provision for bonus or honorarium payments to teachers and specifically excludes such payments from this policy.
+The governing body recognises the STPCD makes no provision for bonus or honorarium payments to teachers and specifically excludes such payments from this policy.

 Part-time Teachers